Deutsch: Beta / Español: β / Português: β / Français: Bêta / Italiano: Beta

 1. River Networks: Beta diversity can be used to study the variation in fish species composition between different stretches of a river.
 It helps identify areas with unique species assemblages and potential hotspots of biodiversity.

-2. Forest Fragments: In fragmented forests, beta diversity can indicate how different species are distributed across various fragments, highlighting the importance of connectivity between patches for maintaining biodiversity.
+2. Forest fragments: In fragmented forests, beta diversity can indicate how different species are distributed across various fragments, highlighting the importance of connectivity between patches for maintaining biodiversity.

 3. Coral Reefs: Beta diversity can be applied to assess the differences in coral species composition between various coral reefs.
 It is useful for understanding the resilience of coral reef ecosystems and identifying areas of conservation priority.